xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 ## C\#

-To get a usage summary for all of a customer's subscriptions:
+To get a customer's usage records for all customer purchased a specific Azure service or resource during the current billing period:

 1. Use your **IAggregatePartner.Customers** collection to call the **ById()** method.
 2. Then call **UsageRecords** property.
 Finish by calling the Get() or GetAsync() methods.